Tom Hurt

 AI-enabled business transformation

-I'm helping drive global business change that is people-centric and AI-powered.
+Leading AI communications and change management at a Big 4 professional services firm — helping drive global business transformation that is people-centric and AI-powered.
 Today's exponential pace eats comms strategy for breakfast.
 It's about maximizing each emerging opportunity to empower people for excellence and purpose.

 AI Change management Employee engagement